kocienda/Any/README.md

 1. <a name="optimization-1">The</a> addition of Action functions for values that are trivial in one of two ways.
 If a value is [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable), it can be copied and moved with `memcpy`.
 If a value is [_TriviallyDestructible_](https://en.cppreference.com/w/cpp/types/is_destructible), its destructor function does no work.
 In effect, this creates an third _trivial/internal_ code path in addition to small/internal and large/external.

-2. <a name="optimization-2">The</a> replacement of the function pointer member variable with a pointer to an actions structure ("Actions") containing four function pointers.
-The "trick" behind this optimization is to arrange for the Actions structure to be `static constexpr`, and created by a templated "Traits" class that requires the type of the value passed to the Any constructor.
+2. <a name="optimization-2">The</a> replacement of the function pointer member variable with a pointer to an actions structure ("Actions") containing a collection of function pointers.
+The "trick" behind this optimization is to arrange for the Actions structure to be `static constexpr`, and created by a templated "Traits" class that is instantiated with the type of the value passed to the Any constructor.
 It's the job of the Traits class to produce the Actions structure free of type dependencies, which makes it possible to store a `const Actions *` directly as a member variable in the Any class.
-This eliminates the `std::any` call to through the switch statement for copy, move, etc. actions, replacing it with a call through a function pointer stored in the Actions structure.
+This eliminates the `std::any` call through the switch statement for copy, move, etc. actions, replacing it with a call through a function pointer stored in the Actions structure.
+This is like a hand-coded [vtable](https://en.wikipedia.org/wiki/Virtual_method_table).
+The crucial point is that member variables in the Any class must be of the same concrete type, but must be able to work with values of all types.
+The compile-time setup of the function pointers in the actions structure makes this possible.

 ```c++